 Course description – this workshop aims to support the participants understanding of the challenges arising from communication difficulties, and suggest a range of supportive strategies to create a positive communication environment for the individual and those around them.

-This is an introductory course with a practical focus and would be suited to staff working in environments where service-users may struggle to understand, express themselves or to communicate appropriately and effectively.
+This is an introductory workshop with a practical focus and would be suited to staff working in environments where service-users may struggle to understand, express themselves or to communicate appropriately and effectively.

-- To understand that personalised communication strategies and resources will support the individual to feel confident and motivated to communicate
+- To understand that personalised communication strategies and resources will support the individuals to feel confident and motivated to communicate.

-- To demonstrate that a ‘whole communication approach’ will have a positive impact on effective communication
+- To demonstrate that a “Inclusive communication approach” will have a positive impact on effective communication.

 - To explore how to make simple, personalised resources and understand how they can be used to support communication.

 - To understand how sensory processing difficulties and the environment can impact on communication and daily living